 The Master of Arts in Strategic Communication prepares graduates by providing advanced instruction in the theories and practices related to the fast-paced and changing world of public relations.
-It combines theories and skills related to a wide range of communication studies including persuasion, message development, public relations, advertising and marketing theory, presentation skills, and applied digital media.
+It combines theories and skills related to a wide range of communication including persuasion, message development, public relations, advertising and marketing theory, presentation skills, and applied digital media.
 Graduates will be well prepared to begin a career in public relations and other strategic communication related fields.
 Graduates will also be well equipped to pursue further graduate study or a career teaching at the university level.

 Program Specific Information:

 Length of Study: 30 credit hour program consisting of 10 courses delivered over three semesters (12 months).